18F/18f.gsa.gov/content/posts/2021-04-27-we_asked_our_coworkers_why_did_you_join_18f.md

 excerpt: "We asked our team: “why did you join 18F?” and got all kinds of inspiring answers. "
 image: /assets/blog/screen_shot_2021-04-23_at_3.57.09_pm.png
+image_alt: "Screenshot of a large grid of 18F employees on a Zoom call with a highlight on Alan Brouilette, our chief of staff"
 ---
 Our 18F team is spread out across the country and comes from a diverse range of backgrounds, but we all at some point became interested in improving the user experience of government.
 We asked our team: “why did you join 18F?” and got all kinds of inspiring answers.